kleinbottle/swanlotus/content/blogs/the-two-most-important-numbers/the-two-most-important-numbers.md

 $${#eq:multident}
 The number $1$ is called the _multiplicative identity_ in $\mathbb{R}$.

-Zero and one enjoy their [coign of vantage](https://dictionary.cambridge.org/dictionary/english/coign-of-vantage) as the additive and multiplicative identities respectively for the real numbers in $\mathbb{R}$.
+Zero and one enjoy their [coign of vantage](https://dictionary.cambridge.org/dictionary/english/coign-of-vantage) as the _unique_ additive and multiplicative identities respectively for the real numbers in $\mathbb{R}$.
 But are their roles generalizable to cover a larger variety of mathematical objects?

 Mathematics as a discipline tends to generalize and extend simple ideas to increasing levels of complexity, while at the same time maintaining consistency in definition and behaviour across these disparate domains.
 The additive and multiplicative identities may be so generalized, where applicable.

-## Varieties of additive and multiplicative identities
+## Varieties of additive and multiplicative identity elements

 The zero of the complex numbers is $0 + i(0) = 0$ as well.
 And adding it to any complex number returns the original complex number.